sukrit1234/OpenGL_PongGame/README.md

 ### App Config
 You will see file gameconfig.json  let's see the file.
-Properties in this file is cleary self explanation so It's easy to modify
+Properties in this file is cleary self explanation so It's easy to modify.
+Because of limit of time , I can't implement UI framework in time (Although using library or from scratch) so At this time only change option in config file. and the input key configuration still limit for only ascii keyboard keycode.
 ```
 {
     "GameTitle" : "Bounce Ball The Game",